DLanzante/Dog-Breed-API-Lab/README.md

 <h2>Installation</h2>

-1. Download this project as zip and extract it
+1. Download
-2. Import it in Android Studio
+2. Import
-3. Sync Gradle and run on your device/emulator
+3. Sync

 Or use <a href="https://github.com/DLanzante/Dog-Breed-API-Lab/tree/main" target="_blank">`This File`</a> by <a href="https://github.com/DLanzante/Dog-Breed-API-Lab" target="_blank">@DLanzante</a>